icerpc/icerpc-docs/pages/icerpc/dispatch/router.md

 You can map and mount the exact same path (for example, `/greeter`).
 The router will direct a request with path `/greeter` to the mapped dispatcher and a request with path `/greeter/foo` to the mounted dispatcher.

-If a router does not find a mapped or mounted dispatcher for an incoming request's path, it throws `DispatchException(IceRpcError.ServiceNotFound)`.
+If a router does not find a mapped or mounted dispatcher for an incoming request's path, it returns a response with status code `NotFound`.

 ## Sub-router